Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/forest-orthomosaic-artifacts-guide/issue1_radiometric_calibration.md

    - Build DEM
    - Build **a single reflectance orthomosaic**

-#### 3.2.
-Pros & Cons

-**Pros**
-- Geometry (alignment, DEM, orthomosaic) is solved in one consistent block.
-- Only **one orthomosaic** to manage and export.
-- Radiometry is handled correctly per flight before merging.

-**Cons**
-- Requires careful chunk management and correct merging order.
-- Assumes that calibration metadata is correctly preserved when merging.

 ---

 ### ✅ Option 2 – Calibrate & Process Each Chunk to Orthomosaic, Then Merge Orthomosaics in GIS